 Ay 78 abc.
 Senior Thesis.
 9 units.
 Prerequisite: To register for this course, the student must obtain approval of the astronomy option representative and the prospective thesis adviser.
 Previous SURF or independent study work can be useful experience.
 Course is open to senior astronomy majors only.
 Research must be supervised by a faculty member.
 Students wishing assistance in finding an adviser and/or a topic for a senior thesis are invited to consult with the astronomy option representative.
 The student will work with an advisor to formulate a research project, conduct original research, present new results, and evaluate them in the context of previously published work in the field.
 The first two terms are graded pass/fail and the grades are then changed at the end of the course to the appropriate letter grade for all three terms.
 In order to receive a passing grade for second term, a work plan and a preliminary thesis outline must be submitted.
 The written thesis of 20–100 pages must be completed and approved by the adviser and the option representative before the end of the third term.
 Instructor: Staff.

 Ay 102.
 Physics of the Interstellar Medium.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Prerequisite: Ay 20 is recommended.
 An introduction to observations of the inter-stellar medium and relevant physical processes.
 The structure and hydrodynamic evolution of ionized hydrogen regions associated with massive stars and supernovae, thermal balance in neutral and ionized phases, star formation and global models for the interstellar medium.
-Instructor: Ott.
+Instructor: Kulkarni.

 Ay/Ph 104.
 Relativistic Astrophysics.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Prerequisites: Ph 1, Ph 2 ab.
 This course is designed primarily for junior and senior undergraduates in astrophysics and physics.
 It covers the physics of black holes and neutron stars, including accretion, particle acceleration and gravitational waves, as well as their observable consequences: (neutron stars) pulsars, magnetars, X-ray binaries, gamma-ray bursts; (black holes) X-ray transients, tidal disruption and quasars/active galaxies and sources of gravitational waves.
-Interested students are encouraged to take Ay 125.
-Instructor: Phinney.
+Instructor: Kasliwal.

 Ay 105.
 Optical Astronomy Instrumentation Lab.
-10 units (0-6-4); third term.
+10 units (0-6-4); second term.
 Prerequisite: Ay 20.
 An opportunity for astronomy and physics undergraduates (juniors and seniors) to gain firsthand experience with the basic instrumentation tools of modern optical and infrared astronomy.
 The 10 weekly lab experiments are expected to include radiometry measurements, geometrical optics, optical aberrations and ray tracing, spectroscopy, fiber optics, CCD electronics, CCD characterization, photon counting detectors, vacuum and cryogenic technology, and stepper motors and encoders.
-Not offered 2012–13
+Instructors: Hallinan, Mawet.

-Ay 111 ab.
+Ay 111 a.
 Introduction to Current Astrophysics Research.
-3 units; second, third terms.
+3 units; first term.
 This course is intended primarily for first-year Ay graduate students, although participation is open and encouraged.
-Students are required to attend seminar-style lectures given by astrophysics faculty members, describing their research, to attend the weekly astro-nomy colloquia, and to follow these with additional readings on the subject.
+Students are required to attend seminar-style lectures given by astrophysics faculty members, describing their research, to attend the weekly astronomy colloquia, and to follow these with additional readings on the subject.
 At the end of each term, students are required to summarize in oral or written form (at the discretion of the instructor), one of the covered subjects that is of most interest to them.
-Instructor: Readhead.
+Instructor: Hallinan.

 Ay 121.
 Radiative Processes.
 9 units (3-0-6); first term.
 Prerequisite: Ph 125 or equivalent (undergraduates).
 The interaction of radiation with matter: radiative transfer, emission, and absorption.
 Compton processes, coherent emission processes, synchrotron radiation, collisional excitation, spectroscopy of atoms and molecules.
-Instructors: Ott, Hallinan.
+Instructors: Hallinan, Kirby.

-Ay 122 ab.
+Ay 122 abc.
 Astronomical Measurements and Instrumentation.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); in 2015–16, only 122 a is offered, first term.
 Prerequisite: Ph 106 or equivalent.
-Measurement and signal analysis techniques throughout the electromagnetic spectrum with focus on infrared, optical, and ultraviolet techniques (a), on radio through submillimeter techniques (b), and on X-ray through gamma-ray techniques (c; not offered 2012–13).
 Telescopes, optics, detectors, radiometers, photometry, spectroscopy.
 Active/adaptive optics.
 Interferometers/arrays.
 Imaging devices and image processing.
 Antennae, receivers, mixers, and amplifiers.
 Space telescopes.
-Probability and statistics as relevant to astronomical measurement.
+Signal analysis techniques and probability and statistics as relevant to astronomical measurement.
 Some lab work and observatory field trips.
-Instructors: (a) Steidel, Djorgovski; (b) Readhead, Hallinan.
+Ay 122 a concentrates on infrared, optical, and ultraviolet techniques.
+Ay 122 b (not offered 2015–16) concentrates on radio through submillimeter techniques, and Ay 122 c (not offered 2015–16) concentrates on X-ray through gamma-ray techniques.
+Instructors: (a) Steidel, Mawet.

 Ay 123.
 Structure and Evolution of Stars.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Prerequisites: Ay 101; Ph 125 or equivalent (undergraduates).
 Thermodynamics, equation of state, convection, opacity, radiative transfer, stellar atmospheres, nuclear reactions, and stellar models.
 Evolution of low- and high-mass stars, supernovae, and binary stars.
-Instructors: J. Cohen, Kulkarni.
+Instructors: Kirby.

 Ay 124.
 Structure and Dynamics of Galaxies.
 9 units (3-0-6); second term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Stellar dynamics and properties of galaxies; kinematics and dynamics of our galaxy; spiral structure; stellar composition, masses, and rotation of external galaxies; star clusters; galactic evolution; binaries, groups, and clusters of galaxies.
 Instructor: Steidel.

 Ay 125.
 High-Energy Astrophysics.
 9 units (3-0-6); third term.
 Prerequisites: Ph 106 and Ph 125 or equivalent (undergraduates).
-High-energy astrophysics, Big Bang cosmology, the final stages of stellar evolution; supernovae, binary stars, accretion disks, pulsars; extragalactic radio sources; active galactic nuclei; black holes.
-Instructor: Kulkarni.
+High-energy astrophysics, the final stages of stellar evolution; supernovae, binary stars, accretion disks, pulsars; extragalactic radio sources; active galactic nuclei; black holes.
+Instructor: Phinney.

 Ay 126.
 Interstellar and Intergalactic Medium.
 9 units (3-0-6); second term.
 Prerequisite: Ay 102 (undergraduates).
 Physical processes in the interstellar medium.
 Ionization, thermal and dynamic balance of interstellar medium, molecular clouds, hydrodynamics, magnetic fields, H II regions, supernova remnants, star formation, global structure of interstellar medium.
-Instructors: Scoville, Sargent.
+Instructor: Hopkins.

 Ay 127.
 Cosmology and Galaxy Formation.
 9 units (3-0-6); third term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Cosmology; extragalactic distance determinations; relativistic cosmological models; galaxy formation and clustering; thermal history of the universe, microwave background; nucleosynthesis; cosmological tests.
-Instructors: Djorgovski, Hirata.
+Instructor: Hopkins.

 Ge/Ay 132.
 Atomic and Molecular Processes in Astronomy and Planetary Sciences.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.